New York

 New York law affirms the ability of a director to, in the fulfillment of the director’s fiduciary duties, rely on the opinion of individuals who can reasonably be assumed to have expertise on a certain matter, but does not expressly allow a director to rely on guidance from religious figures within his or her faith tradition.

-As a condition of maintaining authorization to fundraise in the state, New York requires the submission of: (a) reviewed financials for organizations with annual revenue between $250,000 and $1 million, and (b) audited financials for organizations with annual revenue of more than $1 million.
+As a condition of maintaining authorization to fundraise in the state, New York requires the submission of: (a) reviewed financials for organizations with annual gross revenue and support between $250,000 and $1 million, and (b) audited financials for organizations with annual gross revenue and support of more than $1 million.

 New York imposes a sales and use tax on religious organizations’ sales but generally provides a broad and comprehensive, entity-based tax exemption for 501(c)(3) religious organizations’ sales upon application.